appyay/jen/README.md

 > Jen is a lightweight Javascript library for rapid development of static websites.
 It was built with a focus on ease of use for developers and working seamlessly with headless APIs and static website hosting.

+This project was originally conceived to enable producing a static website from an existing HTML template an easy and intuitive process.

 ## How does it work?
-Jen leverages Mozilla's rich and powerful [Nunjucks](https://mozilla.github.io/nunjucks/) templating language together with Gulp tasks to manage project template files and generate an optimised public directory.
+Jen leverages Mozilla's rich and powerful [Nunjucks](https://mozilla.github.io/nunjucks/) templating language together with Gulp tasks to manage project template files and generate a public directory.
 Data for the application is retrieved from a JSON data file in the project, making it especially suitable for building API driven websites.
 The data file can be populated on-demand during development or on-build for in-production static websites.

 Aside from Nunjucks and Gulp, Jen is completely unopinionated about what technologies are used, putting the control in the hands of the developer.

 A starter project for Jen is available here: [Jen Starter](https://github.com/appyay/jen-starter).
 The build process for this project includes:
 * Sass preprocessing